Wild and free: Places (and puffins) accessible only over Summer

 There are three rivers to raft in: in the south, find the Hvíta River.
 Up north, try the Jökulsá Austari (or East Glacial River) and the parallel Vestari Jökulsá (West Glacial River) in Skagafjörður.
 All are glacial rivers, and as you travel down them, you'll pass gorges, steaming hot springs, and cliff faces that dwarf your raft.
 Prepare to get wet.

 This striking, hidden 18-km fjord on the east coast of Iceland also holds what is often referred to as the smallest village in the country, Brekkuþorp, with a population of just 7.
-There is a camping site and a hotel with a cafe, but that's about it as far as services go.
-A century ago, this was one of the largest whaling stations in the world; it is now an extremely pristine, peaceful area: even on this remote island, it may just be the most secluded place in the country.
-It’s also a lovely area to pick berries and hike past waterfalls cascading down the mountainside -- the Klifbrekkufossar cascades are the most famous among them.
+There is a camping site and a hotel with a cafe, but that's about it regarding services.
+A century ago, this was one of the largest whaling stations in the world; it is now an incredibly pristine, peaceful area: even on this remote island, it may just be the most secluded place in the country.
+It's also a lovely area to pick berries and hike past waterfalls cascading down the mountainside -- the Klifbrekkufossar cascades are the most famous among them.

 Due to its steep gravel road, the breathtaking road to Mjóifjörður is generally closed from about October to May.
-But during the summer, you can wind all the way to the east of the peninsula to reach the Dalatangi lighthouses, which offer astonishing panoramic views.
+But during the summer, you can wind all the way to the east of the peninsula to reach thelighthouses, which offer astonishing panoramic views.